This is the biggie! Graced by many music legends over the years this stage promises to give you the ultimate T in the

 Sure Presents King Tut’s Wah Wah Tent

-Inspired by the legendary Glasgow venue, The King Tut's Wah Wah Tent is infamous with T in the Park and is a favourite of the artists.
+Inspired by the legendary Glasgow venue, The Sure Presents King Tut's Wah Wah Tent is infamous with T in the Park and is a favourite of the artists.
 A great representation of the bands and artists who come through the King Tut's venue almost every day of the year - check it out!

 The legendary Slam Tent where you find the booming bass and top light spec creating the true nightclub atmosphere and home to the world’s best dance and electronic DJs.
-For the fourth year running dance heads will be able to spend even more time in the Slam Tent with it opening on the Friday allowing Slam to bring even more superstar DJs to Balado over the weekend.
+For the fourth year running dance heads will be able to spend even more time in the Slam Tent with it opening on the Friday allowing Slam to bring even more superstar DJs to Strathallan over the weekend.
 Prepare for your insides to be rumbled!